 Here, with a Dylanesquely imperfect rhyme, Springsteen’s “vision and will” is truly immense: this force is so pervasive, so ubiquitous that it has become invisible.
 It hides in plain sight, where even the most talented songwriter of his generation can only glimpse it indirectly, through the devastation it wreaks on Springsteen’s own family and the working class neighbourhoods of his childhood.

 “When I was growing up, there were two things that were unpopular in my house.
 One was me and the other was my guitar,” Springsteen used to quip in his live shows.
 In a working class family, another child is another mouth to feed, another drain on resources, another constraint on the time available to work.
-Physically and emotionally exhausted parents, themselves the products of this system, fail to nurture their children, instilling in them a lifelong sense of shame so profound it unconsciously impels them to wreck their own lives through poor decisions, rash impulses and destructive addictions.
+Physically and emotionally exhausted parents, themselves the products of this system, fail to nurture their children, instilling in them a lifelong sense of unconscious shame so profound it impels them to wreck their own lives through poor decisions, rash impulses and destructive addictions.

 As Springsteen observes in song after song, there is no escape from this—language fails me here just as it failed Springsteen.
 We have no vocabulary for the way shame makes us feel.
 And so we run—or try to—like countless of his songs’ protagonists.
 The closer Springsteen gets to the shadow of shame, the more auto-obsessed The River becomes: ‘Cadillac Ranch’, ‘Stolen Car’, ‘Drive all Night’.
 By ‘The Price You Pay’, the principled fatalism of Darkness on the Edge of Town has been replaced by the need to compromise simply to survive: